freeCodeCamp/chinese/chinese/articles/the-python-code-example-handbook.md

 Python .sort() – How to Sort a List in Python

 In this article, you will learn how to use Python’s sort() list method.
 You will also learn a different way of performing sorting in Python by using the sorted() function so you can see how it differs from sort().
-By the end, you will know the basics of sorting a list in Python and know how tocu…
+By the end, you will know the basics of sorting a list in Python and know how tocu……

 ![favicon](https://cdn.freecodecamp.org/universal/favicons/favicon.ico)Dionysia LemonakifreeCodeCamp.org